rotationalio/rotational.io/content/en/blog/2024-05-08-to-llm-or-not-to-llm-that-is-the-question-part-2.md

 In this blog post we will walk through a project that demonstrates how organizations can get started by using simpler ML models that show promise and then iterate and scale up as needed.

+## How Do You Get Your News?
-If you’re like the many adults in the U.S. there’s a great chance that you get your news from social media.
+If you’re like many adults in the U.S. there’s a great chance that you get your news from social media.
 According to the [Social Media and News Fact Sheet published by the Pew Research Center](https://www.pewresearch.org/journalism/fact-sheet/social-media-and-news-fact-sheet/), 17% of U.S. adults often used social media outlets for news in 2022.
 During that same year, 33% of U.S. adults shared that they sometimes use social media to obtain news.

 Per the same report, in 2023, the most popular social media sites for those who use social media for news were Twitter, Facebook, and TikTok.

 Using social media for news isn't a good or bad thing.
 However, as concerns for misleading news grows, developing a model to detect online hype felt like a great use case to test out.

+## Don't Believe the Hype
 But, first, we had to define hype in a way that a model can understand.
 After deciding to use a [LinkedIn Influencer dataset from Kaggle](https://www.kaggle.com/datasets/shreyasajal/linkedin-influencers-data), we took to the task of labeling a subset of the posts as **hype** or **not_hype**.
 Unfortunately, this didn’t lead to the best results.

 We determined that it was likely that these categories were too broad and decided to come up with more granular categories.
 The following table lists the categories along with the number of instances per category.